 Every stream is assigned a class based on an overall score called StreamScore™.
 This score comes from an algorithm that takes into consideration up to 10 different criteria, including habitat quality, number of access points, percent of the stream that is publicly accessible via public land or easement, among a few others.
-TroutRoutes has spent substantial time making sure the StreamScore and classification are correct and accurate to help you quickly find the best waters.
+TroutRoutes has spent substantial time, including manually reviewing and editing all scores and classes where appropriate, making sure the StreamScore and classification are correct and accurate to help you quickly find the best waters.

 Public land & publicly accessible strems

 TroutRoutes has integrated a comprehensive layer of public land and stream easements to help you find public and legal waters.
 Consistent with DNR maps, TroutRoutes shows any stream section that is publicly accessible (either on public land or on a stream easement) with a thick grey highlight line on the stream, as shown to the right.
 The public land layer will be in green.
 Combined, TroutRoutes shows you both public land and all publicly available waters for trout streams.